Unity-Technologies/com.unity.multiplayer.docs/docs/migration/upgrade-guide.md

 This step is the easiest one.
 First, uninstall the old MLAPI package.
 For that, go to your package manager (Windows -> Package Manager) and uninstall MLAPI.
 After that, still in the package manager, install the package: `com.unity.netcode.gameobjects`.
 You now have plenty of compilation errors since there are quite some changes between the two libraries.
 Installing the Netcode package will also install three other packages :
-- `Unity Transport` : the low-level transport layer recommended for NetCode
+- `Unity Transport` : the low-level transport layer recommended for Netcode
 - `Netcode adapter for UTP`: the NetCode adapter created by Unity for Unity Transport
 - `Burst`: a requirement for Unity Transport